gabormakrai/dijkstra-performance/Implementation.md

 ### Naive implementation

 It is obviously the slowest version (algorithmically), however the results of this version can be useful for validating the other implementation correctness.
 Also it is interesting to see how this simple version is performing against other advanced implementation.
-The simplicity of this implementation is giving the chance to the Java VM to optimize the code and also it is giving the opportunity to the hardware architecture for low-level optimization (for example banch prediction).
+The simplicity of this implementation is giving the chance to the Java VM to optimize the code and also it is giving the opportunity to the hardware architecture for low-level optimization (for example branch prediction).

 The actual implementation can be found here: [BaseDijsktra](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/base/BaseDijkstra.java)